 In the 1990s, the SPAC had a reputation for taking small, immature companies public for a large fee, leading to high levels of company failure and lackluster stock performance at the expense of investors.

 Regulations enacted in the 2000s helped to bring SPACs back into the spotlight, but the financial maneuver lost traction following some high-profile failures in 2008.
+Some credit Chamath Palihapitiya’s Virgin Galactic SPAC in 2019 as helping boost the exit type’s profile and set the stage for its popularity in the years following.

 How do SPACs work?